gitNoura/Batch-Stream-log-access/README.md

       sudo systemctl start filebeat
       sudo systemctl status filebeat

-### 2. Verify Log Streaming to Kafka
+## 2. Verify Log Streaming to Kafka

-Send Traffic Using JMeter: Use the configured JMeter test plan to simulate HTTP requests to Nginx.
+### Send Traffic Using JMeter
+Use the configured JMeter test plan to simulate HTTP requests to Nginx.
 Ensure the requests are distributed across endpoints as specified:

+    ```bash
     ./bin/jmeter

-Consume Logs from the Kafka Topic: Start a Kafka consumer to verify that logs are being received on the RAWLOG topic:
+### Consume Logs from the Kafka Topic
+Start a Kafka consumer to verify that logs are being received on the `RAWLOG` topic:

+    ```bash
     bin/kafka-console-consumer.sh --bootstrap-server localhost:9093 --topic RAWLOG --from-beginning

 Validate Log Format: The logs streamed from Nginx should appear in the console output.
 Verify that the logs are formatted correctly as per the Nginx json_logs format:

 {
 "time_local": "26/Nov/2024:15:42:01 +0000",
 "remote_addr": "192.168.1.1",
 "request": "GET /product1 HTTP/1.1",
     "status": "200",
     "body_bytes_sent": "512",
     "http_referer": "-",